ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to [Listonomicon install location].
 Delete the "Overwite" folder.
 Go to Listonomicon/profiles/Listonomicon and delete modsCache.json and modsettings.lsx.**

+## Listonomicon v6 Ultimate Ultimate NPC Stat Overhaul Edition (WIP)
+Save safe?
+No.

+1. REDUCED the damage of everything smokepowder.
+2. Tweaks to Fang of Boitata to make it behave like a pike (hopefully).
+3. Big changes once again to all enemy stats between Combat Extender, and v2.0 of the Ultimate NPC Stat Overhaul (UNSO).
+UNSO provides more depth and flexibility to modifying enemies plus provides class features to enemies similar to what player characters of their level would have.
+It also normalizes/standardizes a lot of stuff like making sure all elves have Fey Ancestry, making sure all drow can see in the dark, etc. The CX edits are top-to-bottom to update to UNSO 2.0 features and to remove dozens of problematic or now redundant entries.
+Hopefully less crashing and issues now!

 ## Listonomicon v5.2 DCMA Compliant Edition
 Save safe?
 No.